almathaler/MKS22X-Group4/README.md

 Kevin:
 Alma: moved image loading to setup, adn fixed collideable merge errors and also colors
 Alex: fixed many merge errors, worked on bounce
+5/9
+Alma: made ball1 and ball2, the difference is that ball1 has the spikes and ball2 is either very plane ellipse or basketball
 -Any help/outside sources